spokestack/spokestack.io/content/docs/welcome.md

 Spokestack is a powerful platform of open source libraries and robust services to make your app fully voice-enabled.

-If you're new to voice, check out our [overview video](https://www.youtube.com/watch?v=wbJ8fZh-iQw) and the [Concepts](/docs/Concepts) section of our docs.
+If you're new to voice, we've put together an introduction to how Spokestack thinks about voice.
+For more on how to design the voice experience, walk through the [Design](/docs/Design) section of our docs.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wbJ8fZh-iQw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Integrations